MiernikA/Crud-Canals/README.md

 The project uses a MySQL database.
 The migration file is included in the project, which creates a `clients` table with columns for `canal` (string) and `amount` (integer).

-Larvael is using .env user name 'root', but sometimes is needed to edi config file, when using database on localhost
+Larvael is using .env user name 'root', but sometimes is needed to edit user name in config file, when using database on localhost